-Food makes us gleeful!
-Isnt it?
-The mere thought of tempting your taste buds and gulping the delicious delicacies in provides heaven like pleasure.
-But, are you also aware of the fact that at times a dip in your productivity level is also caused by the food we intake.
-The food that you eat should not only please your taste buds but also your brain.
+Food makes us happy!
+Isn’t it?
+The mere thought of tempting your taste buds and eating delicious delicacies provides immense pleasure.
+But, are you also aware of the fact that at times, a dip in your productivity level is also caused by your food intake?
+The food that you eat should not only please your taste buds, but also your brain.

-According to WHO the productivity level of an individual increased by 20% when adequate amount of nutrition is taken
+According to the WHO, the productivity level of an individual increases by 20% when the adequate amount of nutrition is taken.

 What to eat?

-If you wonder what should be eaten anyway in order induce productivity, well here is the answer to your question
+If you wonder what should be eaten in order induce productivity, here is the answer to your question –

-Cashew and Almonds Nuts are highly advised by the nutritionists.
-These are rich in selenium which act as anti-oxidants helping in fighting with the free radicals of the body.
-Presence of free radicals causes oxidant stress in the body leading to mood swings and depressions.
-This are also useful in stabilizing blood sugar levels.
+Cashew and Almonds: Consuming nuts is highly advised by nutritionists.
+These are rich in selenium which act as anti-oxidants and help fight free radicals in the body.
+Presence of free radicals causes oxidant stress in the body leading to mood swings and depression.
+These are also useful in stabilizing blood sugar levels.

-Omega-3 Fatty Acids Omega-3 fatty acids is essential for the body.
-It supports the normalised functioning of the brain enhancing the quality of the brain receptors to comprehend and utilise the brain neurons.
+Omega-3 Fatty Acids: Omega-3 fatty acids are essential for the body.
+They support the normalised functioning of the brain, enhancing the quality of brain receptors to comprehend and utilise information from neurons.

 What not to eat?

 Avoid food that is sugary.
 Sugary food tends to block the leptins from flowing.
 These leptins are responsible for sending signals to your brain that the stomach is full.
-High fat food or even sugary food items block the signals of leptin causing over eating and a strong dip in productivity.
+High fat food or even sugary food items block leptin signals, causing over eating and a strong dip in productivity.